EdenSwack/EdenSwack/README.md

 I'm a curious and creative analyst passionate about using data, code, and cloud tools to build smart, useful, and scalable solutions.
 I enjoy working across the full data stack—from scraping and modeling to visualizing and deploying apps.

 🔹 I’m especially enthusiastic about:
+- 🧠 Creative problem solving with Cloud Technologies and AI
 - 📈 Stock market strategies & using data to optimize investing
 - 🔗 Blockchain systems & decentralized technologies
-- 🧠 Creative problem solving with AI, Python, and GCP

 ---